 This is what scared General Jackson more than bloody war

-And until recently, I had never heard of President Andrew Jackson’s part in the Bell Witch story.
+And until recently, I had never heard of President Andrew Jackson’s part in the most famous haunting in the world today.

 Here’s how it goes.

 John Bell and his sons had served under General Jackson during the Battle of New Orleans.
 After the war in 1817, John Bell returned to Tennessee and bought a farm along the Red River.